-We are encouraging the children to become ‘Star Readers’ each week by reading each day at home and getting their diaries signed by an adult.
+We are still encouraging the children to become ‘Star Readers’ each week by reading every day at home and getting their diaries signed by an adult.
+At the end of the week all ‘Star Readers’ get a certificate.

-The children have a weekly spelling quiz on a Friday, it is important that the children practise their spellings at home.
+We have a weekly spelling quiz on a Friday and it is important that the children practise their spellings at home.
+The children should also be learning our common exception words.

 Please see our Year group handbook for any questions that you may have.